necalcagno09/mini-glossary/README.md

 # mini-glossary
 Hi! i'm Nicolás.
-Thanks for this opportunity, my mini project "mini-glossary" is not very pretty visually but it is functional!
+Thanks you proz.com for this opportunity, my mini project "mini-glossary" is not very pretty visually but it is functional!